hackclub/hackclub/CONTRIBUTING.md

    can create a Pull Request
    ([Want help submitting a Pull Request?][pull_request]).
 If the Pull Request resolves an issue, be sure to have the issue number in the description.
+4. Wait for your PR to be reviewed by one of the core contributors.
+We'll assess for following the [contribution guidelines](GUIDELINES.md) and if it is intended to solve an issue, how well it does so.

 [fork]: https://help.github.com/articles/fork-a-repo/
 [pull_request]: https://help.github.com/articles/using-pull-requests/

-## Wait For Review

-Before we can merge your code into the repository it has to be reviewed by one of the core contributors.
-It will be assessed on how well it follows the [contribution guidelines](GUIDELINES.md) and if it is intended to solve an issue, how well it does so.

-If all goes well, your code should be merged in very quickly...
-If not, then a merge is usually just a quick fix away!

 ## Celebrate!